andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 ## Additional time spent on inserts
 Let's compare the time spent inserting 1 million rows into an equivalent `transactions` table without the `public_id` column or value generation.

-That took average of 2037.906 milliseconds, or around 2 seconds on my machine.
+That took an average of 2037.906 milliseconds, or around 2 seconds on my machine.

 Inserting 1 million rows with the `public_id` took an average of 6954.070 or around 7 seconds, or about 3.41x slower.
 Note that these times were with the indexes and constraints in place on the `transactions` table.